joshtynjala/actionscript-3.0-developers-guide/text/using-the-flash-text-engine/formatting-text.md

 In the `ElementFormat` object, three properties determine baseline and alignment characteristics.
 The `alignmentBaseline` property sets the main baseline of a `TextElement` or `GraphicElement`.
-This baseline is the “snap-to” line for the element, and it’s to this position that the dominant baseline of all text aligns.
+This baseline is the "snap-to" line for the element, and it's to this position that the dominant baseline of all text aligns.

 The `dominantBaseline` property specifies which of the various baselines of the